Tushar Gupta

 The HC-Hive Podcast

-Transitioning into grad school and advice for HCI students.
+Talked about transitioning into grad school and advice for HCI students.

 Press & Recognition